Safe Drive Control, including STO

-Since we are controlling machinery, safety is always a concern.
-In the 1990’s when I started designing machinery with motor drives, dealing with safety concerns usually meant adding a suitably rated contactor upstream of the drive so that you could interrupt power to the drive in case something went wrong.
-With early servo drives, interrupting the supply power often meant losing position data or worse, so contactors were placed between the drive and the motor.
-This occasionally caused the drive stage of the servo controller to blow up if the switch-off happened with the motor running and under high load.
+Safety is always a concern with industrial machinery.
+In the 1990s, when I started designing machinery with motor drives, dealing with safety concerns usually meant adding a suitably rated contactor upstream of the drive so that you could interrupt power to the drive in case something went wrong.
+With early servo drives, interrupting the supply power often meant losing position data.
+Placing contactors between the drive and the motor solved this problem, but interrupting the supply power would sometimes cause the drive stage of the servo controller to blow up if the switch-off happened with the motor running and under high load.
 Motor drive manufacturers responded by providing contactors and other components built into their drives, creating a feature called Safe Torque Off (STO).

 If you have been a reader of this blog for a while, you may recall that I have discussed stop categories before.
-This article expands on those concepts in relation to motor drives and their stopping functions specifically.
+This article expands on those concepts with a focus on motor drives and their stopping functions specifically.
 I’ve also talked about Emergency Stop extensively.
-You might be interested in reading more about the e-stop function in the post “Emergency Stop – What’s so confusing about that?”
+You might be interested in reading more about the e-stop function, starting with the post “Emergency Stop — What’s so confusing about that?”

 Safe Torque Off (STO)

 According to Siemens, “The STO function is the most common and basic drive-integrated safety function.
 It ensures that no torque-generating energy can continue to act upon a motor and prevents unintentional starting.”
 Risk assessment of the machinery can identify the need for an STO function.
-The devices used for this application are described in IEC 60204 – 1 in clause 5.4 .
-The design features for prevention of unexpected starting are covered in more detail in EN 1037 or ISO 14118 .
+The devices used for this application are described in IEC 60204-1 in clause 5.4 .
+The design features for preventing unexpected starting are covered in more detail in EN 1037 or ISO 14118 .
 If you are interested in these standards, ISO 14118 is in the process of being revised.
-A new version should be available within 12 – 18 months.
+A new version should be available within 12-18 months.

 - uncontrolled stop